Title Washing: How a Wrecked Car Comes Back Looking Clean

 The basic move is to take a car branded in a strict state and move its title through a state with weaker branding rules, or one that doesn't recognize the original brand the same way.
 Run it through the right sequence of jurisdictions and the brand can drop off the paperwork, leaving a "clean" title at the end of the laundering.
 The car didn't change.
 The paper did.
 Flood vehicles are an especially common target, because after a major hurricane, tens of thousands of waterlogged cars get totaled, bought cheap, dried out, and shipped across the country to be retitled and resold far from where the water was, often to buyers who never connect the dots to a storm they only saw on the news.

-Why a washed title is dangerous, not just dishonest
+Why is a washed title dangerous?

 This isn't a paperwork technicality that costs you a discount you should have gotten.
 A washed-title car can be genuinely unsafe.